Gorgonopsia: Senses

 Unlike eutheriodonts, but like some ectothermic creatures today, all gorgonopsians possessed a pineal eye on the top of the head, which is used to detect daylight (and thus, the optimal temperature to be active).
 It is possible that other theriodonts lost this due to the evolution of either endothermy, intrinsically photosensitive retinal ganglion cells in the eyes—in tandem with the loss of colour vision and a shift to nocturnal life—or both.
-Nocturnal behaviour has long been assumed to have originated in mammals (nocturnal bottleneck), but the large orbit size and presence of sclerotic rings in many early synapsids, stretching as far back as the Carboniferous, would suggest that the ability to venture out in low-light conditions evolved much earlier.
+Nocturnal behaviour has long been assumed to have originated in mammals (nocturnal bottleneck), but the large orbit size and presence of scleral rings in many early synapsids, stretching as far back as the Carboniferous, would suggest that the ability to venture out in low-light conditions evolved much earlier.
 Based on these aspects, the specimen SAM-PK-K10034 may have had mesopic vision, and Cyonosaurus scotopic or photopic vision.
-The diameters of the sclerotic rings for the small Viatkogorgon are proportionally large, with an inner diameter of 1.5 cm and outer diameter of 2.3 cm, compared to a diameter of 2.8 cm for the orbit itself, which suggests it made predominantly nocturnal excursions.
-Among gorgonopsians, the rubidgeine Clelandina has unusually small sclerotic rings, indicating it had photopic vision and was strictly diurnal; Kammerer suggested that niche partitioning among rubidgeines (as there have been as many as seven different taxa coexisting in an area), in part, took the form of different species being active at different times of the day, but the sclerotic rings of only Clelandina among this subfamily have been identified, making this hypothesis highly speculative.
+The diameters of the scleral rings for the small Viatkogorgon are proportionally large, with an inner diameter of 1.5 cm and outer diameter of 2.3 cm, compared to a diameter of 2.8 cm for the orbit itself, which suggests it made predominantly nocturnal excursions.
+Among gorgonopsians, the rubidgeine Clelandina has unusually small scleral rings, indicating it had photopic vision and was strictly diurnal; Kammerer suggested that niche partitioning among rubidgeines (as there have been as many as seven different taxa coexisting in an area), in part, took the form of different species being active at different times of the day, but the scleral rings of only Clelandina among this subfamily have been identified, making this hypothesis highly speculative.